vacp2p/rfc/content/docs/rfcs/34/README.md

 ```

-The `ENRs` contains a list of ENRs as specified in [31/WAKU2-ENR](https://rfc.vac.dev/spec/31/).
+The `ENR` field contains a Waku ENR as specified in [31/WAKU2-ENR](https://rfc.vac.dev/spec/31/).

-Requesters send `PeerExchangeQuery` to a peer.
+Requesters send a `PeerExchangeQuery` to a peer.
 Responders SHOULD include a maximum of `numPeers` `PeerInfo` instances into a response.
-Responders send a `PeerExchangeResponse` to requesters containing a list of `PeerInfo` instances, which in turn hold a list of multiaddresses of the provided peers.
+Responders send a `PeerExchangeResponse` to requesters containing a list of `PeerInfo` instances, which in turn hold an ENR.
-These multiaddresses allow the requester to connect to the respective peers.

 # Implementation Suggestions